Skip to Content

 Friggitello Pepper Scoville Rating

 Friggitello peppers are widely used for appetizers (or antipasti).
-You may roast them with feta and olives, or maybe fry them with tomato, garlic, and basil.
-Like any pepper, they are versatile and are large enough to be stuffed or ‘popped’ like jalapenos.
-They are also commonly used in salads.
+You may add them to a hearty stuffed pepper soup, or maybe fry them with tomato, garlic, and basil.
+Like any pepper, they are versatile and are large enough to be stuffed or ‘popped’ like jalapeños.
+They are also commonly used fresh in salads.

 Friggitello peppers are heatless, which means that if you want your meal to be spicy, you’ll have to turn elsewhere.
 In Italian cuisine, the cayenne pepper is commonly used for this purpose, but you can pick from the long list of hot pepper varieties.